-I presented my Leaf Project (in progress) to the Thamesmead Environmental Forum .
+I presented my Leaf Project (in progress) at the Thamesmead Nature Forum .
 I had some great feedback “spectacular presentation” and “beautiful work”.
 I even managed to pull off a live cyanotype demo with an Honesty plant that came out rather well.

 Meanwhile, the printing on leaves is laborious.
 From drying, pressing and coating the leaves to printing them in the darkroom.
 Only a few make the final cut.
 These are some of the technical difficulties that I have had to resolve through experiments: